A young Black woman in a wheelchair and a young Black man on a bench, both staring at the camera looking serious.

 The symptoms of PTSD

-The main symptoms of PTSD are:
+The main signs of PTSD are:

-• flashbacks or nightmares about what happened
+• flashbacks or nightmares

 How to speak to your GP